Year of Call 2007

 Professional NegligenceAdd to Portfolio

 Chris is developing a burgeoning professional negligence practice, having been instructed in solicitors', valuers' and architects' negligence cases on behalf of both Claimants and Defendants.
 He has particular speciality in solicitors’ negligence cases, with recent cases including the late service of proceedings and conveyancing matters.
-Many cases have involved a cross-over with Chris's expertise in employment law e.g. the quantification of loss resulting from the late service of a Tribunal claim.
+Many cases have involved a cross-over with Chris's expertise in employment and tax law e.g. the quantification of loss resulting from the late service of a Tribunal claim.
 Chris is familiar with drafting pleadings in such cases as well as advising on merits and quantum and settlement strategies.
 Chris has handled cases up to £900,000 in value.

 Chris has lectured recently on topics including: